learn-co-students/seattle-web-051319/19-authentication-authorization/README.md

 ## Authentication && Authorization
 1. What is authentication?
+  - Been allowed to log in
+  - who am i.
 2. What is authorization?
+  - what can I do
+  - pages that users can see.
+  - actions that users can do on the page.

 - encryption
   - Changing data that you're storing